Ryan's Hawaiian Vacation Guide

 I highly recommend flying Hawaiian Airlines.
 It feels like you've stepped foot in Hawaii the minute you board.
 But other airlines such as Alaska Airlines, Delta, United and now Southwest fly directly from the West Coast.
 The hope with Southwest is that its famous low fares will bring prices down across the board.

 If you need a good, local travel agent, I recommend Bruce Fisher at Hawaii Aloha Travel.
-He gets good deals, and he also runs a Jeep touring business.
-He also hosts a semi-regular podcast, The Hawaii Vacation Connection, with loads of tips and travel news.
+He gets good deals, and he also hosts a semi-regular podcast, The Hawaii Vacation Connection, with loads of tips and travel news.

 Things to do in Waikiki

 I have stayed at several hotels in Waikiki, but I keep coming back to the Hilton Hawaiian Village.
 Yes, it's a bit like Disneyland.
 It's a mega-resort with huge pools, a water slide for the kids, and koi fish ponds throughout the grounds.
 However, it has so much to offer.
 It sits right on the beach for easy access.
 There is also a cove for standing water paddling and other activities.
 (Side note: I have also heard recently some great reviews of the New Otani Kaimana Beach Hotel, which is located near Diamond Head).